Variational LOCC-assisted quantum circuits for long-range entangled states: Proof of absence of baren plateaus

 With condition $\mathbf{\mathcal{A}3}$ and Lemma~\ref{lemma: entries of G^Q is not exponentially small}, the entries in neither $\mathbf{G}^{C_k}$ nor $\mathbf{G}^{Q_k}$ are exponentially small as $n$ scales.
 We now focus on the inner product structure.
 The Frobenius inner product of two $l$-by-$2^m$ matrices can be interpreted as the inner product of two vectors with length $l\cdot 2^m$.
 However, Lemma~\ref{lem:row sparsity of G^C} indicates that only the entries corresponding to a constant number of non-zero number rows of $\mathbf{G}^{C_k}$ needs to be considered.
 Among these rows, Lemma~\ref{lem: column sparsity of G^C} and Lemma~\ref{lem:sparsity of G^Q} indicate that the number of different values in each row is a constant.
-Thus, the inner product of the two high-dimensional vectors only has a constant degree of freedom $\mathcal{D}$,
+Thus, the inner product of the two high-dimensional vectors only has a number of free parameters $\mathcal{D}$,

 where $\zeta_i$, $\iota_k$ and $\nu_j$ follow the definitions in Lemma~\ref{lem: column sparsity of G^C}, Lemma~\ref{lem:row sparsity of G^C}, and Lemma~\ref{lem:sparsity of G^Q}.